davidxmoody/davidxmoody.com/src/cv.md

 Moved back to the other side of the business to work on the consumer app [Moneyhub](https://www.moneyhub.com/).
 It was another large single-page **React**/**Flux** app.

 - We started off with a 5-day [Design Sprint](http://www.gv.com/sprint/) to try and figure out how to get new users engaged with the app
-- We implemented a major new feature: a new homescreen with "nudges" to give insights about the user's data
+- We implemented a major new feature: a new animated homescreen with "nudges" to give insights about the user's data
 - We spent time implementing new features, improving existing ones and fixing bugs
 - Also spent some time working on our backend code (**Docker**, **Node.js**, **Express**, **Postgres** and **Mongo**)
+- I implemented a lightweight server for email verification and password resets (with **Express** and **Nunjucks**)
 - Experience writing **UI tests** (with the PioneerJS framework and Cucumber syntax)
-- Lots of experience with functional programming (using **Ramda**)
+- Lots of experience with **functional programming** (using Ramda)

-The business strategy changed, we switched from selling our app to consumers to selling a white-labelled version of our app to enterprises.

-- I implemented a lightweight server for rendering brand-aware pages for email verification and password changes
-- Implemented with **Express** and **Nunjucks**

 The app was previously bundled with Cordova but an effort had already been made to migrate to a lightweight **React Native** wrapper.
 The iOS build worked but the Android one did not.
 The project was based on a very old React Native bootstrap project and needed significant work.